nickadam/letsencrypt-totaluptime/README.md

 git clone https://github.com/nickadam/letsencrypt-totaluptime.git
 ```

 Edit the `authenticator.sh` and `cleanup.sh` scripts.
-Add your Total Uptime username and password to the top.
+Add your Total Uptime API username and password to the top.

 Create certs